 1955 Proof Wheat Penny Value

-The 1955 proof wheat penny represents a specialized collector-focused production run, with 378,200 specimens struck exclusively at the Philadelphia Mint using meticulously prepared dies and carefully polished planchets to achieve superior detail and mirror-like finish quality.
+The 1955 proof wheat penny represents a specialized collector-focused production run of 378,200 specimens struck exclusively at the Philadelphia Mint using meticulously prepared dies and carefully polished planchets to achieve superior detail and a mirror-like finish.

 1955 Proof Wheat Penny Price/Grade Chart